pfheatwole/thesis/source/foil_geometry.rst

      - 6.52
      - --

-The physical model was built at a quarter-scale.
-Physical dimensions and positions were provided for the physical model.
+For the wind tunnel test, a physical model was built at a quarter-scale.
+Physical dimensions and positions were provided for the physical model as pointwise data with linear interpolation between each point.

+..
+FIXME: Should I use these tables or just give the explicit equations?
+   They're messy, but I do like the fact that they highlight the fact that you **can** use pointwise data in a linear interpolator just as easily.

 .. csv-table:: Model wing geometry data at panel’s ends
    :header: :math:`i`, :math:`y` [m], :math:`z` [m], :math:`c` [m], :math:`r_x`, :math:`r_{yz}`, :math:`\\theta` [deg]